 Psych Star Scheme

-This one-year scheme is open to UK medical students with an interest and commitment to psychiatry seeking mentoring and financial support for activities intended to increase awareness and knowledge of psychiatry.Scheme participants will be supported financially, receive mentoring and in turn will be expected to act as ambassadors for psychiatry.
+This one-year scheme is open to UK medical students with an interest and commitment to psychiatry seeking mentoring and financial support for activities intended to increase awareness and knowledge of Psychiatry.Scheme participants will be supported financially, receive mentoring and in turn will be expected to act as ambassadors for Psychiatry.

-Information evening – Tuesday 21 February 2023 6:30pm-8pm
+Information evening – Thursday 22 February 2024

 Current application round